Estimated Read Time: 6 Minutes

 Bathroom Vanity Size and Configuration

 First things first.
-Your vanity’s size and configuration is a primary cost contributor to your final invoice.
+Your vanity’s size and configuration are a primary cost contributor to your final invoice.

 How big is your custom bathroom vanity going to be?
 If you’re designing a 36”-wide vanity for your powder room you’re undoubtedly going to pay less than if you’re shopping for a 96”-wide double-sink vanity for your master bath.